 Keeping your pet safe from parasites is an integral aspect of pet care.
 This process starts at an early age, as nearly 90% of kittens and puppies are born with parasitic infections such as roundworm from the mother.
 Intestinal parasites can affect growth and development in young animals, as well as cause diarrhea and weight loss.
 Diagnosis is through fecal exams to detect microscopic eggs.
 These eggs are shed in a cyclic manner, so it is important to check multiple fecal samples.
-External parasites are spread through contact with other animals that are infested or environmental.
+External parasites may be spread through contact with other animals that are infested, or from contaminated environment..

 Common internal parasites include roundworms, hookworms, whipworms, coccidia and giardia.

-Common external parasites include fleas, ticks, demodex or sarcoptes mites.
+Common external parasites include fleas, ticks, lice or mites.

 Treatment of parasites: